Eliran-Turgeman/Collecto/README.md

 1. Make sure you are in the project directory where the docker-compose.yml file is located.
 2. Run the following command to build and start the services:

-Prod (using latest image from dockerhub:
+Prod (using the latest image from DockerHub):
 ```bash
 docker-compose up --build
 ```

-Local/Dev (building dockerfile):
+Local/Dev (building Dockerfile):
 ```bash
 docker-compose --file .\docker-compose.dev.yml up --build
 ```